The foundations of AI governance

 7. Regular monitoring

-For AI models to remain effective, they need to be continuously monitored, and a good way for businesses to do this is to use automated tools that can detect slips in performance and the onset of new data security threats.
+For AI models to remain effective, they need continuous monitoring.
+Automated tools can detect slips in performance and new data security threats.

 Why does my team need an AI governance strategy?